ctrl-exec - Installation and Operations

 On the agent host:

-sudo ctrl-exec-agent request-pairing --dispatcher <ctrl-exec-hostname>
+sudo ctrl-exec-agent request-pairing --dispatcher <dispatcher-host>

 The agent connects and waits.
 A prompt appears in the pairing mode terminal: